-If you have a placement print ie an oversized or special motif which form the focal point of the garment you will need to know where it is placed which will enhance the features you want to highlight.
+If you have a placement print ie an oversized or special motif which forms the focal point of the garment you will need to know where it is placed which will enhance the features you want to highlight.

-For eg, if you have a big bust and you want to downplay it, you may not want to bring the viewers eye there with a placement print or oversized print or even a border design there.
+For eg, if you have a big bust and you want to downplay it, you may not want to bring the viewer’s eye there with a placement print or oversized print or even a border design there.

 If you want to make your body seem taller stripes are not placed across the body.
-This will shorten the body, make it look stocky.
+This will shorten the body, making it look stocky.
 Vertical lines down the body will make you seem taller.
-So the stripes will be placed down the body as you cut the fabric ( of course you will have to take into consideration the grainline of the garment which is why having a knowledge of pattern placement even before you buy that fabric with crosswise stripes is important.)
+So the stripes will be placed down the body as you cut the fabric (of course you will have to take into consideration the grainline of the garment which is why having a knowledge of pattern placement even before you buy that fabric with crosswise stripes is important.)

 Border prints can be placed vertically or horizontally on the body.
 They are used on the hem, on sleeve cuffs, on the waist , across the bust, on the shoulder seam, as a faux empire waistline, to cut collars.